yealvarez/Extensions/README.md

 <h1>WAF Hunter (Beta)</h1>
-WAF Hunter is a beta Chrome extension designed to identify some of the most well-known Web Application Firewalls (WAFs) on web applications.
-It aims to assist security researchers, developers, and IT professionals in recognizing the presence of WAFs and simplifying web security analysis.
+<p>WAF Hunter is a beta Chrome extension designed to identify some of the most well-known Web Application Firewalls (WAFs) on web applications.
+It aims to assist security researchers, developers, and IT professionals in recognizing the presence of WAFs and simplifying web security analysis.</p>

 <h2>Features</h2>
 <ul>    <li>Identification of popular WAFs.</li>